13 Best Strike Indicators of 2023: Tested and Honest Review

 For larger steelhead and trout rivers where a lot more weight is required, I will use the Raven FS 3.8g float.
 This is often my go-to size for Great Lake’s steelhead.

-Where To Get It – Look for the “Fast Current – Shallow Depth” model which is also known and the FS float.
+Where To Get It – Look for the “Fast Current – Shallow Depth” model, which is also known as the FS float.
 You can get the Raven FS Floats at FishUSA.com – HERE

 These are my Bi-Color Indicators that I use when anglers give me a hard time about using Raven floats.

-I like oval-shaped bi-color strike indicators like the ones from THILL.
+I like oval-shaped bi-color indicators like the ones from THILL.

 I think these are some of the best indicators for fly fishing because they can add function to your presentation and can help you catch more fish, especially if you know how to fish them properly, see my Indicator Nymph Fishing page for that.

-The THILL Brand strike indicator floats have been around for a long time, and they are my second choice behind the Raven floats for the best indicators for fly fishing in most river conditions.
+The THILL Brand indicators have been around for a long time, and they are my second choice behind the Raven floats for the best indicators for fly fishing in most river conditions.

 Even though they do not have the pointed tip like the Raven floats, I use them to teach anglers how to nymph fish better using the two colors.

-Because of their football shape and the two colors, the THILL floats can also help you with your speed, your angles, fly placement, and bite detection better than some other indicators.
+Because of their football shape and the two colors, the THILL floats can also help you with your speed, your angles, fly placement, bite detection, and bottom detection better than some other indicators.

-The Bi-color lets you know approximately where your fly should be and it’s not difficult to figure out if you check out my page on Indicator Nymphing.
+The Bi-color lets you know approximately where your fly should be, and it’s not difficult to figure out if you check out my page on Indicator Nymphing:13 Tips You Need To Know.

 These THILL indicators are good in small to large rivers and in spots from 2 feet to 10+ feet deep.